Emergency Management - Preparedness and Response

 Drills ensure that your building is prepared and ready to undergo an evacuation.
 Detailed requirements for evacuation drills are outlined in the Health & Safety - Emergency preparedness and response requirements.

-To book a building evacuation drill, Chief Wardens or Health and Safety Business Partners are asked to review the Emergency Drill SharePoint calendar for an available time and then email a one hour calendar invitation (you can book one hour drills back-to-back) to EmergencyDrills@groups.unimelb.edu.au specifying building name and number in the subject line.
-This will automatically send invite all required people.
+To book a building evacuation drill, Chief Wardens or Health and Safety Business Partners are asked to review the Emergency Drill SharePoint calendar for an available time and then book a building drill via Staff Services specifying building name and number in the subject line.
+A calendar invite will be sent from Emergency & Business Resilience to confirm the drill booking.

-For all drills accepted in the calendar, technicians will arrive at the building's fire panel at the designated time to trigger the fire evacuation alarms.
+For all confirmed drills, technicians will arrive at the building's fire panel at the designated time to trigger the fire evacuation alarms.

 To view all scheduled drills across the University in your Outlook, go to the Emergency Drill SharePoint and add yourself as a 'member' of the site.

-Following an evacuation drill, the Chief Warden completes the emergency event report.
-Please email the completed document to Health and Safety Services for review and retention.
+Following an evacuation drill, the Chief Warden or the fire technician (if present) completes the emergency event report which will be sent to Emergency & Business Resilience Team directly for review and retention.

 Guidance